-Analyst firm IDC says Microsoft’s Windows Phone is going nowhere.
+Analyst firm IDC says Microsoft’s Windows Phone OS is going nowhere.

 IDC says despite all the work Microsoft is putting into the phones it doesn’t expect the company to sell many more.

 Even the company’s push into the phone market low-end isn’t helping.
 Windows Phone’s average selling price is just US$148.
 That’s way below Apple’s average of US$687.
 It’s about two-thirds of the $219 Android phones get on average.